DBoo92/317Hardware/index.md

 >I had to create a separate sketch to design the PCB properly (different sketch than breadboard or schematic).
 Fritzing wouldn't allow me to shorten the GPIO header or splice the ADC header (for wire routing).
 I ended up creating my own headers to make this work.

+I am currently ahead of project schedule.
+The ADC was a small unforseen obstacle, but I was able to resolve it in a timely and cost effective manner.
+I am currently slightly over budget, approx $15 for the ADC and $35 for the Pi 4 (I considered this a necessary upgrade).

 -----

 ### October 14, 2019 - Breadboarding Update